 An official website of the United States government

 The healthcare sector (NAICS 621,2,3) makes up a large portion of the U.S. economy.
-In 2019, 10.8 percent of all nonfarm payroll employment[1] and 6.8 percent of GDP[2] was attributed to healthcare.
-Hospitals (NAICS 622) provide many of the services in this sector, with 40.2 percent of nominal gross output in 2019 coming from this industry[3].
-As the industry continues to grow, labor productivity becomes an increasingly important indicator in assessing how the costs and benefits of hospitals impact our lives.
+In 2021, 10.9 percent of all nonfarm payroll employment[1] and 6.7 percent of GDP[2] was attributed to healthcare.
+Hospitals (NAICS 622) provide many of the services in this sector, with 40.1 percent of nominal gross output in 2021 coming from this industry[3].
+The hospital industry has exhibited steady growth; increasing from 2.1 percent of U.S. value added GDP in 2005 to 2.4 percent in 2021.
+For these reasons, labor productivity presents an important indicator in assessing how the costs and benefits of hospitals impact our lives.

 The development of these productivity measures posed many challenges, particularly in defining appropriate outputs.
 Because of the variety of services provided at hospitals and the pricing structures attached to each of these services, a standard deflated-value output model was not feasible.
 More information on overcoming these challenges is available in the 2015 MLR article.